We are delighted to announce the winners of the annual GDST Laurie Magnus Poetry Prize.

 The Laurie Magnus Poetry Prize is one of the GDST’s longest-running prizes, established in memory of Sir Laurie Magnus, by his widow.
 Laurie Magnus was a GDST Council member from 1907, and Chairman from 1929 until his death in 1933.

-The competition is open to students with an interest in poetry.
-Each school puts forward one entry for each of the six age categories.
-Prizes are awarded for original poetry and each winner presented with £100 in book vouchers.
+The competition encourages students with an active interest in poetry to put pen to paper.
+Each school and academy was invited to submit one entry for each of the six age categories.
+Prizes are awarded for original poetry and each winner is presented with a book voucher.

 Many congratulations to our winners and to all students who participated in the competition.